nchammas/flintrock/README.md

 I got started with Spark by using [spark-ec2](http://spark.apache.org/docs/latest/ec2-scripts.html).
 It is one of the biggest reasons I found Spark so accessible.
 Being able to easily launch a large and immediately usable cluster was critical to enabling me to build non-trivial POCs with Spark and build up my competency.

 As I became a heavy user of spark-ec2, several limitations stood out and became an increasing pain.
-The provided me with the motivation for this project.
+They provided me with the motivation for this project.

 Among those limitations are:

 * **Slow launches**: spark-ec2 cluster launch times increase linearly with the number of slaves being created.
 For example, it takes spark-ec2 **[over an hour](https://issues.apache.org/jira/browse/SPARK-5189)** to launch a cluster with 100 slaves.
-(Flintrock can do it 5 minutes.) ([SPARK-4325](https://issues.apache.org/jira/browse/SPARK-4325), [SPARK-5189](https://issues.apache.org/jira/browse/SPARK-5189))
+(Flintrock can do it 9 minutes.) ([SPARK-4325](https://issues.apache.org/jira/browse/SPARK-4325), [SPARK-5189](https://issues.apache.org/jira/browse/SPARK-5189))
 * **No support for configuration files**: spark-ec2 does not support reading options from a config file, so users are always forced to type them in at the command line. ([SPARK-925](https://issues.apache.org/jira/browse/SPARK-925))
 * **Un-resizable clusters**: Adding or removing slaves from an existing spark-ec2 cluster is not possible. ([SPARK-2008](https://issues.apache.org/jira/browse/SPARK-2008))
 * **Out-of-date machine images**: spark-ec2 uses very old machine images, and the process of updating those machine images is not automated.
 A [bunch of work](https://issues.apache.org/jira/browse/SPARK-3821?focusedCommentId=14203280#comment-14203280) was done towards fixing that, but that work has now been adapted for use with Flintrock. ([SPARK-3821](https://issues.apache.org/jira/browse/SPARK-3821))